-- Awards of $339 million over 5 years (2012-2016) to health departments to direct resources to the geographic areas of greatest need and prioritize the HIV prevention strategies that will have the greatest impact on the U.S. epidemic.
+- Starting in 2012, CDC has awarded at least $330 million each year ($343.7 million in 2015) to health departments to direct resources to the populations and geographic areas of greatest need and prioritize the HIV prevention strategies that will have the greatest impact.

 - Support and technical assistance to health departments and community-based organizations to deliver effective behavioral interventions.

-** Referred to as African American in this fact sheet.
+- Referred to as African American in this fact sheet.

-- Hispanic/Latino women can be of any race.
+- Hispanics/Latinas can be of any race.